bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Bokeh comes with a number of interactive tools.
 There are three categories of tool
 interactions:

-* Gestures: :ref:`userguide_tools_pandrag`---:ref:`userguide_tools_clicktap`---:ref:`userguide_tools_scrollpinch`
+* Gestures:

+  - :ref:`userguide_tools_pandrag`
+  - :ref:`userguide_tools_clicktap`
+  - :ref:`userguide_tools_scrollpinch`

 * :ref:`userguide_tools_actions`
 * :ref:`userguide_tools_inspectors`

-For each type of gesture, one tool can be active at any given time, and the active tool is indicated on the toolbar by a highlight next to to the tool.
+For each type of gesture, one tool can be active at any given time, and the active tool is indicated on the toolbar by a highlight next to to the tool icon.
 Actions are immediate or modal operations that are only activated when their button in the toolbar is pressed.
-Inspectors are passive tools that merely report information or annotate the plot in some way.
+Inspectors are passive tools that report information or annotate the plot in some way.

 .. _userguide_tools_toolbar: